 Our clinical trials have been, and may in the future be, affected by the ongoing COVID-19 pandemic.
 If a patient in any of our clinical trials contracts COVID-19, it could cause a serious adverse event to occur, especially in light of the immunosuppressive conditioning to which such patients are subject.
 In the past, the spread of COVID-19 in the states of Alabama and Kansas has impacted the intensive care unit capacity at the hospitals participating in our clinical trials and has slowed the rate of patient enrollment.
 The hospitals also experienced shortages in personal protective equipment, or PPE, that could again in the future result in significant delays to our clinical trials.
 In addition, due to the ongoing COVID-19 pandemic, we had previously been required to submit to the FDA and the IRB a modified clinical protocol to mitigate the risks associated with COVID-19 exposure.
 This potentially could result in lower product potency but allow for the confirmation of a negative COVID-19 result prior to initiating the conditioning and/or myeloablation of the patient.
-While the impact of COVID-19 has waned since the passing of the Omicron variant in early 2022, we expect infections could again increase in the South during the summer months and throughout the country again late next fall.
+Infections could again increase in the South in the near future.
 We may experience other disruptions due to the ongoing COVID-19 pandemic that could severely impact our business, preclinical studies and clinical trial, including: